This article describes how the IEP meeting is scheduled, who comes, and the special factors that team members must consider when writing an IEP.

 This level of consent for excusal is only required when a member’s area of expertise is going to be discussed or modified at the meeting.
 If it’s not, then only written agreement is required.

-Agreement is less formalized than consent in that it does not trigger IDEA’s procedural safeguards and the requirements that must be met as part of requesting consent.
+Agreement is less formalized than consent in that agreement does not trigger IDEA’s procedural safeguards and the requirements that must be met as part of requesting consent.

 What Happens if the Member’s Absence Inhibits Development of the IEP?